AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/pp79yjq.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Click on the new created policy and go to settings from there scroll down and right-click Computer Configuration and click on edit.
+Click on the newly created policy and go to Settings.
+From there, scroll down, right-click Computer Configuration, and click on Edit.
 </p>
 <br />